-Well rested, we are out to Hollywood Studios for the evening, managing to secure another couple of Fastpasses as we go, and once the fireworks / evening show is over we head back to rest for the following day.
+Well rested, we are out to Hollywood Studios for the evening, and once the fireworks / evening show is over we head back to rest for the following day.

 Day 3 – Epcot / Magic Kingdom

-Back to the resort to rest and swim again before a planned dinner in Magic Kingdom before Happily Ever After fireworks.
-We will check for any additional Fastpasses after we have used our three at Epcot during the morning.
+Back to the resort to rest and swim again before a planned dinner in Magic Kingdom before the fireworks.
+We will check for any good wait times on the My Disney Experience app.

 Day 4 – Hollywood Studios